erichosick/trkm/packages/http-session-deepmerge-ts/README.md

 Initializes or resets the current website session: clearing out any existing session information.

-* @param session_key (optional) - When provided, a custom session storage key is used.
+* @param sessionKey (optional) - When provided, a custom session storage key is used.
 By default WP_CONTEXT_SESSION_KEY defined in @trkm/types is used.

 ```typescript
 import { sessionInit } from '@trkm/http-session-deepmerge-ts';